bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

     -   `-q`: Query type is RNA sequence.
     -   `-t`: Database type is DNA sequence.

-Lastly, a python script is used to filter the reads that BLAT does not confidently align to any sequences from our vector contamination database, as follows:

-python3 /pipeline/Scripts/read_BLAT_Filter_v3.py single high mouse1_univec_bwa.fastq mouse1_univec.blatout mouse1_univec_blat.fastq mouse1_univec_blat_contaminats.fastq

-**Notes:**

-The argument structure for this script is:
+- The argument structure for the final python script is:
-`read_BLAT_Filter_v3.py <operating mode: either "single" or "paired"> <filter stringency.  to handle paired-read conflicts.  "low" or "high"> <Input_Reads.fq> <BLAT_Output_File> <Unmapped_Reads_Output> <Mapped_Reads_Output>`
+&ensp;&ensp;&ensp;&ensp;read_BLAT_Filter_v3.py <operating mode: either "single" or "paired"> <filter stringency.  to handle paired-read conflicts.  "low" or "high"> <Input_Reads.fq> <BLAT_Output_File> <Unmapped_Reads_Output> <Mapped_Reads_Output>`

 Here, BLAT does not identify any additional sequences which align to the vector contaminant database.
 However, we have found that BLAT is often able find alignments not identified by BWA, particularly when searching against a database consisting of whole genomes.

-some alignments to vector contaminants missed by BWA in large multi-million read datasets.
-In handling, paired-ended data, some alignments may yield paired-data to be broken.
-To handle this, the filter stringency option decides how to resolve this discrepancy.
+In handling paired-ended data, cases will arise where one read maps to a vector, while the pair does not.
+The filter stringency decides how to resolve such cases:
-Low filter stringency will only remove reads where both pairs aligned to a vector.
+- Low filter stringency will only remove reads where both pairs aligned to a vector.
-High filter stringency will remove reads where either pair aligned to a vector.
+- High filter stringency will remove reads where either pair aligned to a vector.

+<br/><br/>
+> ***Question 4: Can you find how many reads BWA mapped to the vector database?***